-- 2.10.1.
-If a member of staff tenders their resignation or retirement during the course of a disciplinary investigation and the investigation is not concluded prior to the resignation or retirement taking effect, the Investigating Officer will be asked to conclude the investigation and draw conclusions based on the facts gathered to date.
-This will include whether the allegations against the member of staff are upheld and a recommendation for any further action. - 2.10.2.
+2.10.1.
+If a member of staff tenders their resignation or retirement during a disciplinary investigation and the investigation is not concluded prior to the resignation or retirement taking effect, the Investigating Officer will be asked to conclude the investigation and draw conclusions based on the facts gathered to date.
+This will include whether the allegations against the member of staff are upheld and a recommendation for any further action.
+The individual will be offered the opportunity to participate in the investigation either through attending an interview or providing a written submission.

+- 2.10.2.
 If the recommendation of the Investigating Officer is to proceed to a formal disciplinary hearing, a Presiding Officer will be appointed in accordance with the Scheme of Delegation and efforts will be made to arrange a hearing during the period of notice.
 The member of staff will be advised of the arrangements for the hearing and will be given the opportunity to attend.
 They retain the right to be represented at this meeting by either a trades union official or work colleague.
-If the former member of staff declines to attend the hearing, the
+If the member of staff declines to attend the hearing, the Presiding Officer will carry out a desk top review of the case to reach a conclusion based on the information available. - 2.10.3.
+Any sanction will not directly apply to the member of staff as this will be preceded by the retirement or resignation, but the outcome of the hearing/desk top review will be recorded by the Service.
+If the member of staff elected not to attend the hearing, they will be advised in writing of the outcome. - 2.10.4.
+Any subsequent employment reference will include confirmation that an individual was subject to disciplinary proceedings for misconduct/gross misconduct at the point of resignation/retirement.